 If any part of the Trademark or Service Mark is not in English, you must submit a certified translation in English with your Trademark / Service Mark Application.
 You may wish to consult the following websites for assistance with a certified translation:

 A design code is a six-digit numeric code that is used to describe a design element of a Trademark or Service Mark.
 If your mark includes a design element, using the Design Search Code Manual developed by the U.S. Patent and Trademark Office available at http://tess2.uspto.gov/tmdb/dscm/index.htm, include the appropriate design code(s) that describes the significant element(s) of your mark to help distinguish your mark from other marks registered with the California Secretary of State.
-If you do not include a design code, one or more design code will be included by Secretary of State upon review and filing.
+If you do not include a design code, one or more design codes will be selected by the Secretary of State's office upon review and filing.

 A specimen is an item that displays how the mark is currently used in commerce.
 Include with your Trademark / Service Mark Application three (3) identical (three of the same) original specimens that show the mark in use in commerce on the goods or in connection with services provided in California.

 A classification code is a three-digit numeric number used to identify the goods or services to which the mark applies.
 The list of classifications of goods and services can be found through the United States Patent and Trademark Office website at www.uspto.gov/web/offices/tac/doc/basic/international.htm or at Title 37 of the Code of Federal Regulations, part 6, section 6.1.

 This office will accept the signature of an attorney if a copy of an agreement, signed by the applicant is submitted with the application.